-Priority Class B: For benefits of a retired participant or beneficiary which were in pay status
+Priority Class B: For benefits of a retired participant or beneficiary which were in pay status as of the beginning of the three-year period ending on the termination date.

 Priority Class C: All other nonforfeitable benefits under the Plan.